Surajbokde/web-development-Resource/IDE/README.md

 Atom is a fantastic IDE for JavaScript programming.
 Because it’s created by GitHub, it means that there is a thriving community to turn to if you run into any issues.
 It works with Mac, Windows, and Linux and ships with a package manager for installing new packages.
 The app is highly customizable, but can also be used well without configuring or customizing anything.

+##### Features include:

+* Find, preview, and replace text as you type in a file across all projects
+* Easily browse and open files and projects in one window
+* Teletype tool - enables collaboration with other developers from within the editor
+* Very customizable/hackable
+* Package manager